Chris Iwelumo

-Christopher Robert Iwelumo (/ɪˈwɛləmoʊ/; born 1 August 1978) is a Scottish former professional footballer, who played as a striker.
+Christopher Robert Iwelumo (/ɪˈwɛləmoʊ/; born 1 August 1978) is a Scottish professional football coach and former player who played as a striker.

 Iwelumo started his career with St Mirren before moving to Danish club Aarhus Fremad for two years.
-A move to Stoke City in 2000 saw him sent out on loan to several teams before a short-lived spell with 2.
-Bundesliga side Alemannia Aachen.
-After moving to the Football League Championship with Colchester United and then Charlton Athletic, he signed for Wolves in 2008 as they won promotion to the Premier League, winning Player of the Month in November 2008.
+A move to Stoke City in 2000 saw him sent out on loan to several teams before a short-lived spell with German side Alemannia Aachen.
+After moving to the Football League Championship with Colchester United and then Charlton Athletic, he signed for Wolverhampton Wanderers in 2008 as they won promotion to the Premier League.

-Iwelumo's father is Nigerian and his mother is Scottish.
-He won his first cap as a full Scottish international coming on as a substitute against Norway in a 2010 FIFA World Cup qualifier in 2008, notable for his missing an open goal from only yards out as the match finished 0–0 an event which Iwelumo has said "tortured" him.
+He won his first cap as a Scottish international coming on as a substitute against Norway in a 2010 FIFA World Cup qualifier in 2008.
 He had his first international start in a friendly against Argentina in November the same year.

 Club career

 Early career

 Born in Coatbridge, North Lanarkshire to a Nigerian father and a Scottish mother, Iwelumo started his career with Scottish Football League club St Mirren as a junior in their youth system before signing a professional contract on 5 August 1996.

 Iwelumo had only made nineteen appearances for St Mirren, scoring twice against Berwick in the Scottish League Cup and Dundee in the Scottish Cup, before his performances were being noticed and in early 1998, Aarhus Fremad of Denmark signed him up.
 Aarhus released him two years later in February 2000 and he had trials at Preston North End and Celtic – the team he supports – before signing a four-year deal with Stoke City.